Roly Keating

-Sir Roland Francis Kester Keating (born 5 August 1961) is Chief Executive of the British Library.
-He took up his post in September 2012.
+Sir Roland Francis Kester Keating (born 5 August 1961) is a British executive who was chief executive of the British Library from September 2012 to December 2024.

+In his previous career at the BBC he launched BBC Four and served as Controller of BBC Two from 2004 to 2008.
+Keating is a governor of the Southbank Centre, a trustee of Sheffield DocFest and Clore Leadership and an advisory board member of the Institute for Innovation and Public Purpose at University College London.

 Early life and education

 Keating was born on 5 August 1961 to Donald Norman Keating and Betty Katharine Keating (née Wells).
-He was educated at Westminster School, an independent school for boys in London, and then read Classics at Balliol College, Oxford.
+He was educated at Westminster School, and then read classics at Balliol College, Oxford.